(719) 210-8699

 Common ACC Clause Questions

-Can an ACC clause be used to deny any hail claim on an old roof?
+Can an ACC clause deny any hail claim on an older roof?

 How Claim Advocacy Helps With ACC Clause Denials